About the program

 The Inside-Out Prison Exchange Program is unlike any other class offered at ASU.
-The semester-long course meets once per week inside a prison located approximately 65 miles southeast of Phoenix.
-The class combines ASU students (outside students) with an equal number of incarcerated men (inside students) at the Arizona State Prison Complex in Florence, Arizona.
+For Spring 2020, the semester-long course met once per week inside a prison located approximately 65 miles southwest of Phoenix.
+The class combines ASU students (outside students) with an equal number of incarcerated men (inside students) at the Arizona State Prison Complex Florence in Florence, Arizona.
+In Spring 2022, we plan for the course to meet at the Arizona State Prison Complex Perryville in Goodyear, Arizona.
 Both ASU and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.

 Inside-Out was founded by Lori Pompa at Temple University with the first class taking place in the Philadelphia Prison System in 1997.
-The program has since grown to include 565 trained instructors from 40 states and 6 countries reaching over 20,000 students.
+The program has since grown to include over 1,000 trained instructors from nearly every U.S. state and 9 countries reaching over 38,000 students.
 The Spring 2016 Inside-Out class taught at ASU was the first time the course was taught in the state of Arizona.

 The course was first taught by Dr. Kevin Wright.
 For any general questions about Inside-Out at ASU, please contact Dr. Wright (email@example.com)

 To be considered for the course, students are required to fill out an application.
-For Spring 2018, students who make the short list of applicants will then complete a brief interview with Dr. Cody Telep, who is responsible for selecting the final roster of students for the course.
-Class size is very limited, so if you have questions about the Spring 2018 course, please contact Dr. Telep (firstname.lastname@example.org).
+Students who make the short list of applicants will then complete a brief interview with the course facilitators, who are responsible for selecting the final roster of students for the course.
+Class size is very limited.
+Applications for Spring 2022 are due by Friday, October 22.

 CRJ 317 Inside-Out Prison Exchange Program (3 credits)